Five Year Reflection: No Moat Philanthropy

 In the past five years, we have worked diligently to ensure we are being shaped by more people and more perspectives.
 Specifically, we:

 In the early stages of learning about a new area, we invite others to learn with us and shape our thinking.
-For example, to inform how we should best integrate the arts into our work, we created the Community Creativity Cohort, providing organizations a $100,000 operating grant and asking them to attend a few workshops and provide counsel (see learning paper: Lessons from the Community Creativity Cohort).
+For example, to inform how we should best integrate the arts into our work, we created the Community Creativity Cohort, providing organizations a $100,000 operating grant and asking them to attend a few workshops and provide counsel (See Lessons from the Community Creativity Cohort).
 As we develop our strategy to support individualizing education, we have an advisory group of regional experts in Native education to help us understand how our strategy can be most relevant in Native communities.

 Historically, we have engaged community leaders to select Bush Fellows, and we have expanded that practice to other programs, including the use of state-level advisory committees to select Bush Prize winners and working through state-level intermediaries to promote and award our smaller-scale Community Innovation grants.